sergitrilles/Dev-Corner/README.md

 pip install mkdocs
 ```

-* Clone this repository to into your local-repository and build the documentation with the following command:
+* Clone this repository to your local-repository and build the documentation with the following command:

 ```
 mkdocs build